 Living in one of the hottest countries in the world, it’s crucial to find ways to beat the heat during the summer months.
 Aside from air conditioners, portable ACs and fans, another option is evaporative cooling.
 So, what is evaporative cooling and how does it work?
-We bring you this guide on what you need to know, and review some of the most popular brands on the market.
+Read this evaporative cooler guide from Canstar Blue to find out more.

-An evaporative cooler cools air through evaporating water.
-It consists of a fan and a water-soaked pad where the fan draws warm, stale air inside the unit and then passes it over water-moistened pads to be cooled.
+An evaporative cooler cools the air by evaporating water.
+Each model contains a fan which draws warm, stale outside air into the appliance and then passes it over water-soaked pads inside the unit in order to cool the air.
 Since the cool air is continually circulating and creating a breeze, your ambient temperature can feel a few degrees lower than the actual temperature in the room.
-It’s like when you get out of a pool on a hot day and immediately feel a chill as the outside air cools the water on your body.

 Evaporative Cooling vs Air Conditioning

 Split-system air conditioners are divided into two units – indoor and out – and while evaporative coolers also have two components, the process is different.
 Split-system ACs replace the hot air inside with cooler air from the outside, plus use refrigerant gas to reach the desired temperature inside the home quickly.
 It works in any climate, especially humid areas, unlike evaporative coolers, which may have to work harder to produce a refreshing breeze and climate.

 Benefits of an evaporative cooler

 Evaporative coolers offer a number of benefits that could help you lean towards buying one, including:

 - Ideal for dry heat climates, and can help mitigate materials such as wood cracking and warping in drier climates